 When I took this photo, I was planning on writing an article explaining how the bullet-scarred walls of the Església de Sant Felip Neri church are a monument to the people executed here by Franco’s troops during the Spanish Civil War.

-I’m not entirely sure where I got that version of events from but it turns out that I’d been mislead.
-Rather than being the result of mass executions, the damage to the church walls was in fact caused by 2 bombs.
+I’m not entirely sure where I got that version of events from, but it turns out that I’d been misled.
+Rather than being the result of mass executions, the damage to the church walls was, in fact, caused by two bombs.

 History is Written By the Victors

 It seems that the story that I’d been told had its origins in propaganda published after the war.
 Franco’s regime attributed the pockmarked walls of the church to anarchist firing squads who had supposedly executed priests in the square.
 Over the years, the story has been turned around so that Franco’s troops became the executioners.

 In 2007, Barcelona City Council installed a bronze plaque with a simple inscription;